- This is one of the largest museums in Amsterdam, but bright and airy, so it never feels overwhelming. Hours pass quickly as you travel the globe!

 - Fascinating artworks and compelling objects illustrate life and stories from various non-Western cultures.
 It stays fresh and fascinating - for grownups and children

 - Supplementary activities such as lectures, films, guided tours, music and theater shows bring the already vibrant exhibitions even more to life

 On the outside, the Tropenmuseum is an impressive Dutch brick building.
 Inside, it contains the whole world!
-Located in Amsterdam's hip East, this museum uses artifacts from around the globe to challenge visitors to think about the world around them.
+Come explore what makes us humans all the same, without ever leaving Amsterdam's hip East.

 The Tropenmuseum is dedicated to the enormous cultural diversity that enriches the world.
 Exhibitions about cultures from around the world show that despite cultural differences, we've got plenty in common.
 Kids, in particular, love the chance to investigate lives very different from their own.

 The Tropenmuseum is located on the border of the Oosterpark, a stone's throw from some of Amsterdam's hippest bars and cafes.
 As it's a little out of the tourist 'blast zone' a visit here is comparatively relaxed.